What ID do I need to bring with me?

 Can I bring it to the Reuse and Recycling Centre?

-Yes, in limited amounts, but you can only bring it to the Reuse and Recycling Centre of the borough in which you live and you must contact your local council for authorisation first using the links below.
+Yes, in limited amounts, but you can only bring it to the Reuse and Recycling Centre of the borough in which you live and if using van or trailer you must make a booking in advance.
+If using a car, you must contact your local council to check if authorisation is needed using the links below.
 Please be aware that authorisation will not necessarily be given and you should refer to your local council for response times.
 Please wait to be contacted before attending a site.

 Before coming to the Reuse and Recycling Centre

 - Ensure that you separate materials into different types to enable us to reuse and recycle as much as possible;

-- Ensure that you have obtained permission to tip any restricted waste;
+- Ensure that you have obtained permission to tip any restricted waste in a car;

 - Make sure you bring your current Council Tax bill or Driving Licence as proof that you live in Barking & Dagenham, Havering, Newham or Redbridge.